 I value Marriott Bonvoy points at around 0.6 cents each so, at first glance, these points are still quite expensive, but that doesn’t mean that there won’t be times when buying points here isn’t such a bad idea.

 To see what I mean we have to start with the current Marriott Bonvoy award chart:

 At 0.833 cents/point this is how much an award night would cost at hotels in each category if you were to buy points in this promotion:

 If you’re looking to book a Marriott property in one of the less high-demand locations or if you’re planning to stay at a Marriott during a quiet period it’s unlikely that you’ll find much value in buying points in this sale.

-A positive (although slightly extreme) example would be a hotel like JW Marriott Miami where, on a randomly selected night in May, is charging over $650 for a room that it will also happily sell for 35,000 points.
+A positive (although slightly extreme) example would be a hotel like JW Marriott Miami where, on a randomly selected night in May, a guest would be charged over $650 for a room that the property will also happily sell for 35,000 points.

 Another (less extreme) example would be the AC Hotel Seattle Bellvue/Downtown where, on another randomly selected night, the property is charging $406 for a room it is prepared to sell for 30,000 points.